For "The Best of Comedy Wire, Vol. 1," click here

 Any one (or a combination) of these mistakes can result in chaos, embarrassment, and in the worst case scenarios, someone dialing 911 and alerting the media.
 Nobody is immune, from petty criminals with third grade educations to top government bureaucrats and major corporations, as we richly and humorously demonstrate.

-addition to your own bookshelf and the perfect gift for friends who
+own bookshelf and the perfect gift for friends who have

-can't stop because you know the next bit is going to be just as
+stop because you know the next bit is going to be just

 -- Steve Young, Emmy-Winning Writer